dexbytes/dynamic-form/README.md

 Use this plugin in your Flutter app to:

-* To manage dynamic from filed from server according to filed type.
+* To manage dynamic from field from server according to field type.
 * Auto manage field validation according to field type.
 * Easy to manage field decoration by developers.